My good friend Lisa Nielsen wrote about this on her blog, so I turned it into a pictograph. Did she miss anything?

 Instruct them to then create the rest of the slides, adding information about themselves.
 I like this lesson towards the beginning of the year so I can get to know my students quicker.

 Choose the correct slide to link each bullet point.

-I model how they then highlight the text “where I was born” and choose Insert-Hyperlink.
-They link it the slide titled “where I was born” I model another one, but most kids get it and finish the rest of the links themselves.
+I model how they then highlight the text “Where I was Born” and choose Insert-Hyperlink.
+They link it to the slide titled “Where I was Born.”
+I model another one, but most kids get it and finish the rest of the links themselves.

 This is great, but it only links them out to the slide, not back to the homepage.
-Finally, I have them create a Home link button on one of the slides, insert the hyperlink to the TOC page, and then copy and paste it to the rest of the slides.
+So to complete the project I have them create a Home link button on one of the slides, insert the hyperlink to the TOC page, and then copy and paste it to the rest of the slides.

 |Insert-Autoshape to create the Home Button.|